-At the start of freezing cycle the evaporator temperature sensor controls the length of the first part of the freezing cycle.

-As it reaches a predeter-mined temperature it supplies a low voltage current to the P.C.
-BOARD in order to activate the electronic timer which takes over the control of the freezing cycle for a pre-fixed time according to the DIP SWITCH keys setting (see Tab.
+At the start of freezing cycle, the evaporator temperature sensor controls the length of the first part of the freezing cycle.
+As it reaches a predetermined temperature, it supplies a low voltage current to the P.C.
+BOARD in order to activate the electronic timer which, takes over the control of the freezing cycle for a pre-fixed time, according to the DIP SWITCH keys setting (see Tab.
 B).

 NOTE.
-The evaporator temperature sensor, factory pre-set, is the same for all the models and is not adjustable in the field.
+The evaporator temperature sensor, factory pre-set, is the same for all the models and is not adjustable.

-Once completed the timed portion of the freezing cycle the system goes automatically into the defrost cycle which has also a pre-fixed length.
+Once completed the freezing cycle 2nd phase the system goes automatically into the defrost cycle which also has a pre-fixed length.
 At completion of the defrost cycle the P.C.
-BOARD command the unit to start again a new freezing cycle.
+BOARD commands the unit to start again a new freezing cycle.